 Minimizes Pressure Ulcers

-This metric measures the percent of long-term stay patients who suffered from pressure ulcers or bed sores.
-We consider this statistic when determining both nursing and long-term care grades.
+This figure indicates the percent of long-term residents which are suffering from pressure ulcers .
+We use this statistic in calculating both nursing and long-term care grades.

 Minimizes Serious Falls